janek/music-alarm-clock/README.md

 # spoti-alarm-server
-Raspberry + Spotify alarm clock server
+Takes a time via an API, saves a time to crontab, uses the Spotify API to start playing music at the given time.

-Work in progress, README will be updated when the project is share-ready.
+Work in progress, README will be updated

 ## Installation